 Inca Trail Reservations

 Ideally, you should try to book the Inca Trail about six months in advance, especially if you want to go during high season (June, July, and August).
 During these months, trail permits can sell out four or five months in advance.

 If you want to hike the Inca Trail in April, May, September, October or November, try to book at least three or four months in advance.

 In some of the quieter months, typically December, January, and early-March, you might be OK booking as little as three to five weeks in advance (this also depends on when permits actually go on sale at the start of the year).

-Bear in mind that the Holy Week and Easter period (moveable) is also a popular time to hike the Inca Trail.
-If you’re wondering what happened to February, that’s the month during which the Inca Trail closes for maintenance (Machu Picchu does not close).
+Bear in mind that the Holy Week and Easter period (varies year to year) is also a popular time to hike the Inca Trail.
+If you’re wondering what happened to February, that’s the month during which the Inca Trail closes for maintenance.
+Machu Picchu itself does not close.

 According to Chaska Tours, one of our recommended Inca Trail tour operators, Inca Trail permits seem to sell out earlier each year.
-With that in mind, trying to book six months in advance -- for whatever time of the year -- is the best way to avoid disappointment.
+With that in mind, trying to book six months in advance—for whatever time of the year—is the best way to avoid disappointment.

 The official government site is where you can check availability of permits for the dates you are interested in hiking the trail as well as book a tour.
 Tour operators and intermediaries also have calendars showing availability.
 If you book with a tour agency, they will tell you whether they have permits for the trek—most do.
 In that case, the permit is included in the price of the tour.